Training 21st-Century Research Ninjas

 Landmark Hunt.
 Have kids work in pairs or small groups to choose a famous landmark.
 Each group will investigate the landmark using resources in the nonfiction collection and then create a travel brochure about their site.

 Fun Fact Bookmarks.
-Hand out bookmarks with fun facts (such as Upstart’s Fun Facts Bookmarks or Fun Facts Animals Bookmarks).
+Hand out bookmarks with fun facts (such as Upstart’s Fun Facts Bookmarks).
 Have students find sources for each of the facts on the bookmark.
 Then let students make their own fun fact bookmarks with facts they find in library resources.

 For more activity ideas and resources, get Upstart’s free Be a Research Ninja Activity Guide.